 Minority Participation: Great Rivers Greenway values inclusive construction projects.

 To ensure good stewardship, we enlisted the help of an outside firm (KWAME Building Group, Inc.) to monitor and report DBE participation on our redevelopment of the Central Riverfront portion of the Mississippi Greenway near the St. Louis Arch.
-Workforce hours broken down by trade through September 2016 can be found here.
-Disadvantaged business enterprise (DBE) participation can be found here.
-Efficacy Consulting is tracking workforce participation on Kiener Plaza.
-As of February 2017, Kiener Plaza’s workforce is 23.5% minority (surpassing 14.7% goal) and 2.7% female (6.9% goal by project end).
+Workforce hours broken down by trade can be found here, with 14.4% minority and 2.2% female workers on site.
+Disadvantaged business enterprise (DBE) participation can be found here, with 31.8% of contracts going to MBE and 17.6% of contracts to WBE firms.

 Efficacy Consulting tracked workforce participation on Kiener Plaza.
 Kiener Plaza’s workforce was 25% minority (surpassing 14.7% goal) and 2.9% female (falling short of the 6.9% goal).
 DBE participation included 33.04% of contracts going to MBE and 2.93% of contracts going to WBE.